Novel Coronavirus (COVID-19) Preparations and Information

 or using technology, instead of in-person when possible.

 What You Can Do to Stay Healthy

-The best way to prevent illness is to follow the
+According to the CDC, the best way to prevent illness is to do the following:

 - Wash your hands often with soap and water for at least 20 seconds.
 Alcohol